leomarq/global-solution-1/README.md

 Our group's idea for this project was a platform which, through a points and rewards system, encourages people to use sustainable means of transportation.

-The tools used for this project were HTML, CSS and JavaScript.
+The tools used for this project were HTML and CSS.